Quantifying Local Specialization in Deep Neural Networks: Methods

 To partition a network into clusters, we use an approach based on \citet{filan2021clusterability} which consisted of two steps: \emph{``graphification''} - transforming the network into an undirected, edge-weighted graph; and \emph{clustering} - obtaining a partitioning via spectral clustering.

 \textbf{Graphification:} To perform spectral clustering, a network must be represented as an undirected graph with non-negative edges.
 For MLPs (multilayer perceptrons), each graph node corresponds to a neuron in the network including input and output neurons.
-For CNNs (convolutional neural networks), a node corresponds to a single channel (which we also refer to as a ``neuron'') in a convolutional layer.\footnote{This is subtly different from treating each activational unit as a neuron in networks such as ResNets with skip connections.
-If a unit is used as inputs to multiple layers, we consider these inputs to be separate neurons.} For CNNs, we do not use input, output, or fully-connected layers for clustering.
+For CNNs (convolutional neural networks), a node corresponds to a single channel (which we also refer to as a ``neuron'') in a convolutional layer.\footnote{ If a unit is used as inputs to multiple layers, as happens in ResNets with skip connections, we consider these inputs to be separate neurons. } For CNNs, we ignore input, output, and fully-connected layers when clustering.

 For graphification, we test two ways of assigning adjacency edges between neurons: with weights and with correlations.
 For weight-based clustering with dense layers, if two neurons have a weight connecting them in the network, their corresponding vertices are connected by an edge with weight equal to the absolute value of the network's weight between the neurons.
 For convolutional channels, we connect them by an edge with weight equal to the $L_1$ norm for the corresponding 2D kernel slice.
-If layers are connected but with a batch-normalization layer in between, we mimic the scaling performed by the batch norm operation by multiplying weights by $\gamma / (\sigma+\varepsilon)$ where $\gamma$ is the scaling factor, $\sigma$ is the moving standard deviation, and $\varepsilon$ is a small constant.
-Notably, this method of constructing the graphs requires no dataset or runtime analysis of the network.
+If layers are connected but with a batch-normalization layer in between, we mimic the scaling performed by the batch norm operation by multiplying weights by $\gamma / \sqrt{\sigma^2 + \varepsilon}$ where $\gamma$ is the scaling factor, $\sigma$ is the moving standard deviation, and $\varepsilon$ is a small constant.
+Notably, this method of constructing the graph requires no dataset or runtime analysis of the network.